apify/actor-whitepaper/pages/OUTPUT_SCHEMA.md

 The file is referenced from the main [Actor file](./ACTOR_FILE.md) using the `output` property, and it is typically stored in `.actor/output_schema.json`.

+The format is a JSON Schema with our extensions, describing a single object.

 The output schema is used by the system to generate the output JSON object, whose fields corresponding to `properties`, where values are URLs linking to actual Actor results in a dataset, key-value store files, or live view web server.